anirvan90/tournament/README.md

 # Tournament Results

-SYNOPSIS: This project consists of a Python module that uses the PostgreSQL database to keep track of players and matches in a game tournament.
+This project consists of a Python module that uses a PostgreSQL database to keep track of players and matches in a game tournament.
 The tournament uses the Swiss System where each player is matched with an opponent with the same win/loss record.
 No players are eliminated.

+### Tech Stack
-TECHNOLOGY STACK: Python - Scripting/API Template.
-PostgreSQL - Database
+* Python - Scripting/API Template.
+* PostgreSQL - Database
+* Vagrant - Virtulization
+* Virtual Box - Virtual Machine

 SUGGESTED INSTALLATION: Install Vagrant and Virtual Box.
 Run the application from the VM command line.
 DESCRIPTION: